-There are many causes for this sexual problem.
+There are many reasons for this sexual problem.
 They are grouped into 6 main categories.

-- Decreased sexual desire: It can be defined as a decrease in sexual desire, decreased frequency of sexual thoughts, sexual intercourse, and reaching orgasm.
-The reason is psychological in general.
-Incompatibility and conflict with the spouse also cause this.
-Certain medications used, menopause, pregnancy and lactation, sexual violence and trauma also lead to this condition.
+- Decreased Sexual Desire: Decreased sexual desire can be defined as the decrease in the frequency of sexual thoughts, sexual intercourse and reaching orgasm.
+The reason is generally psychological.
+Incompatibility and conflicts with the spouse also cause this.
+Some medications used, menopause, pregnancy and lactation, sexual violence and trauma also trigger this condition.

-- Sexual disgust disorder: This condition is less common than other causes.
-In this case the woman avoids sex and does not want to think.
-This can be caused by psychological causes such as anxiety and depression.
+- Sexual Aversion Disorder: This condition is more rare than other causes.
+In this case, the woman avoids sexuality and does not want to think about it.
+This situation may be caused by psychological reasons such as anxiety and depression.

-- Sexual arousal disorder: It is the lack of secretion and swelling in a woman despite adequate sexual stimulation, or the inability to continue sexual intercourse until the end.
-It is usually seen with orgasmic disorder.
-It can also be caused by causes such as breastfeeding, menopause, aging, drugs and alcohol abuse.
+- Sexual Arousal Disorder: It is the inability of the woman to develop secretions and swelling despite sufficient sexual stimulation or to continue sexual intercourse until the end.
+It is generally seen together with orgasmic disorder.
+It may also be due to reasons such as lactation and menopause, aging, medications and alcohol use.

-- Orgasmic disorder: Despite appropriate warning, orgasm is often not experienced or delayed.
+- Orgasmic Disorder: Orgasm is often delayed despite sufficient stimulation.
 It is due to psychological reasons.
-It is a condition that can occur later.
-Incompatibility between spouses, conflict, sexual trauma, physical and metabolic disorders, alcohol and drugs cause orgasmic disorder.
+It is a condition that may occur later.
+Discord between partners, conflict, sexual trauma, physical and metabolic disorders, alcohol and drugs cause orgasmic dysfunction.

-- Dyspareunia: painful intercourse.
-Many causes such as infections of the reproductive system, and wounds that heal after childbirth can cause dyspareunia.
+- Dyspareunia: It is the condition of sexual intercourse being painful.
+Many reasons such as genital area infections and wounds healing after birth can cause dyspareunia.